Published Updated

 - The borrower whose name is on the mortgage is the one who claims the refund.
 If the mortgage is in your spouse's name, they are the eligible claimant — not you.

-It is worth noting that the refund amount is limited by how much income tax you actually paid during the year.
-Even if your mortgage interest payments are high, you cannot receive a refund greater than your total income tax contributions for that period.
+It is worth noting that the refund amount is limited by how much eligible salary income tax was calculated and paid for the quarter.
+Even if your mortgage interest payments are high, you cannot receive a refund greater than the eligible salary income tax for that period.
 We will cover the exact calculation and limits in the next section.

 Quarterly Refund Cap

-The income tax refund on mortgage interest is not unlimited — it is subject to a quarterly cap that depends on when your mortgage agreement was signed.
+The income tax refund on mortgage interest is not unlimited — it is subject to a quarterly cap based on when the mortgage loan was received.

 Quick Example